neume-network/website/README.md

    3. `socialImage`: This is the image that will be used for social media sharing.
 If left blank the default image will be used.
 4. Add the images to the `src/images` directory and reference it as `/images/<your-image>`

+## Website Analytics

+We use GDPR-compliant cookieless website analytics provided by Plausible and can be seen [here](https://plausible.io/neume.network)

 # licence
 * see LICENCE file.